The Top 5 Safety Tips for Having Kids on a Boat

 Make sure you start them off with water skis made for children (check price on Amazon).
 These are designed to accommodate their size and weight.
 One of the most important things to teach them is to keep their knees bent and their weight centered on the balls of their feet.

 This makes it much more difficult for them to fall backward.
-It will also allow your child develop better control for turning and successfully making other maneuvers as they improve their skill level.
+It will also allow your child to develop better control for turning and successfully making other maneuvers as they improve their skill level.

 Tubing